coder/docs/setup/scaling.md

 whether users have their workspaces configured to auto-start at the same time each day, which produces spike loads on the `coderd` pods.
-To best prevent Out of Memory conditions aka OOM Kills, configure the memory requests and limits to be the same medibytes (Mi) values. e.g., 8000Mi
+To best prevent Out of Memory conditions aka OOM Kills, configure the memory requests and limits to be the same megabytes (Mi) values. e.g., 8000Mi

 > Increasing `coderd` CPU and memory resources requires sufficient Kubernetes
 > node machine types to accomodate `coderd`, Coder workspaces and additional